 The style and content of your personal statement will depend on several variables, such as the type of qualification that you're applying for - such as a Masters degree, the Legal Practice Course (LPC) or teacher training.
-Here are three examples to help you get started:
+Here are four examples to help you get started:

 Law personal statement

 Psychology personal statement

 Applications for conversion courses such as these are fairly straightforward and made directly to individual institutions.
 You need to explain why you want to change subjects and how your current subject will help you.
 Explain what experience you have that will help you with your conversion subject, and what you hope to do in the future.
 Learn more about psychology conversion courses.